contagon/handbook/handbook/6-stake-leadership.md

 A patriarch is an office in the Melchizedek Priesthood.
 Patriarchs are called and ordained to give patriarchal blessings to worthy members of the Church.
 This section outlines the stake president’s responsibilities for the stake patriarch.
 For information about patriarchal blessings, see the following sources:

 * Sections [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings) and [38.2.10](38-church-policies-and-guidelines.md#38210-patriarchal-blessings) in this handbook
-* Information and Suggestions for Patriarchs
+* Information and Suggestions for Patriarchs (a resource for stake presidents and patriarchs)
-* Worldwide Leadership Training Meeting: The Patriarch

 See Information and Suggestions for Patriarchs for information about:

-* Patriarchs who are given nonfunctioning status.
+* Patriarchs who are given “not actively serving” status.
 * Patriarchs who move to another stake.

 ### 6.6.1 Calling, Sustaining, and Ordaining a Stake Patriarch